akashdasgupta/Akashs_amazing_analysis_automation/README.md

 # A^4 (Akashs amazing analysis automation!)

 An analysis automation programme, written to process J/V curves of solar cells from data obtained using the 'Wavelabs Solar Simulator, for the Henry J Snaith "Photovoltaic and Optoelectronic Device" Groups at Oxford university.
 The programme parses data files of the fromat outputed by custom software written by Grey Chhristoforo.
+Thanks to Grey, Suhas Mahesh and Tino Lukas.

 * **For regular users:** The programme comes packedged in an install file.
 See the installation and useage instructions below.